gpdantedaniel/gpdantedaniel.github.io/_posts/2025-12-23-scoby-biochemical-platform.md

 ---
 layout: post
-title: Kombucha SCOBY as The Biochemical Engineering Platform of Tomorrow
+title: SCOBY as the Biochemical Engineering Platform of Tomorrow
-date: 2025-12-23 6:00:00
+date: 2025-12-25 6:00:00
-description: Or how SCOBY fits the requirements of future coculturing systems
+description: An exploration of what makes SCOBY an attractive foundation for building coculturing systems and how it could be redesigned and augmented.
 categories: bioengineering
 thumbnail: assets/img/tim-oliver-metz-cZIiXRX9PqE-unsplash.jpg
 related_posts: true